Drotrecogin alfa: Presentation

 Xigris is the current brand name of activated drotrecogin alfa, manufactured by Eli Lilly.
 The drug is sold in vials containing either 5 mg or 20 mg, respectively.
-The United States' Food and Drug Administration (FDA) approved the drug in 2001 as was the case with the drug authorities in many other countries.
+The drug was approved by the United States' Food and Drug Administration (FDA) in 2001, and the European Medicines Agency (EMA), the Australian Therapeutic Goods Administration in 2002 and the Health Canada in 2003.

 Society and culture

 Marketing controversy

 In 2001, Eli Lilly's chairman, president and CEO, Sidney Taurel, told shareholders: "No medicine better symbolizes our mission than Xigris," calling it "one of our industry's genuine breakthroughs."

 Xigris was designed to fight sepsis, a condition that kills more than 200,000 Americans annually.
 It was the only approved drug for sepsis, and it costs $8,000 to treat a single patient.
 Lilly hoped it would be a blockbuster, with sales of at least a billion dollars a year.
-But after five years on the market, sales were only $200 million.
+But, after five years on the market, sales were only $200 million.

 Eli Lilly used the Belsito & Company PR firm in a marketing campaign to promote Xigris.
 A report accused the company of initiating false reports of a shortage of the drug to boost sales.
 Belsito and Company spread the word that the drug was being "rationed" and physicians were being 'systematically forced' to decide who would live and who would die.
 As part of this effort, Lilly provided a group of physicians and bioethicists with a $1.8 million grant to form the Values, Ethics, and Rationing in Critical Care (VERICC) Task Force, purportedly to address ethical issues raised by rationing in the intensive care unit.
 Finally, the Surviving Sepsis Campaign was established, in theory to raise awareness of severe sepsis and generate momentum toward the development of treatment guidelines.

 This marketing campaign was especially troublesome because Xigris has been linked to increased risk of serious bleeding in patients who used it as well as other concerns.
 "Controversy surrounds both the drug study itself and the FDA approval," wrote NEJM editor-at-large Richard P. Wenzel, MD in 2002.
 The FDA approved the drug despite the advisory committee's split vote (10 to 10) due to concerns about the validity of the claimed efficacy and safety findings on the basis of a single trial.

 Eli Lilly spokeswoman Judy Kay Moore insisted that the company did not mastermind the ethics task force or steer the guideline-writing process.
 It was only a coincidence, Moore says, that the ethics task force and the Surviving Sepsis Campaign used the same P.R. firm, Belsito and Company.